 - Map – overview of South Korea’s best autumn destinations

-But don’t fret, non-drivers.
-I included information on how to get to these places using the public transportation so you can decide which places you can fit into your itinerary.
+But if you don’t want to drive on this trip, don’t fret!
+I included information on how to get to these places using public transportation so you can decide which places you can fit into your itinerary.

 The quest for autumn begins right in the vibrant capital of South Korea: Seoul.
 City lovers can do their shopping, cultural sightseeing, and food tripping all under the bright red and orange canopy of trees.
-The Korean Tourist Organization lists Seoul’s best foliage spots here – or for easier planning, follow the 2-day itinerary below.
+Here’s a 2-day itinerary for enjoying autumn in Seoul.

 Day 1 in Seoul – culture and the colors of fall